kailash-manasarovar/statement/docs/timeline/2025/september.md

 ## Healing process

-- On the TT table I have been extremely still for the five full years I have been doing the therapy practice.
+- On the therapy table I have lain extremely still for the five full years I have been doing the practice; like a stone.
-- I do not move at all.
-- Since March this year, while doing TT shares at Purim-time, my therapy process has changed.
+- Since March this year, while doing shares in Jerusalem at Purim, I cried a little, and since then my therapy process changed.
-- I started experiencing eye-twitching very slightly, and I assumed this was something from 1989.
+- I started experiencing eye-twitching very slightly, and, as usual given I had no memory of anything else, I assumed this was something from 1989.
-- In June, on a TT intensive, this eye-twitching became more pronounced.
+- In June, on an intensive, this eye-twitching became more pronounced.
-- On the course this month, the eye-twitching is now quite extreme.
+- On the course this month, the eye-twitching became quite extreme.
 It's as if some physical shocks are happening to the body and I'm registering it in the eyes alone.
 - The changes also include fierce high-frequency head-shaking like I'm saying no repeatedly but can't vocalize or move my body.
 - I see this as confirmation of repeated sedated rape and/or worse.
 - I'm looking forward to more healing and peace.
-- I guess I might remember a whole bunch of things now.
+- I guess I might remember a whole bunch of things now... (stated at the time of writing, check commit date).
-- I remain assured it will be nothing I can't handle.
+- I remain assured whatever it is will be nothing I can't handle.

-!!! info "Remembering a whole bunch of things"
+!!! info "Remembering a *whole bunch* of things"
     - Around a week after the course I remember [the four distinct men who acted as trumpet teacher](../../crimes/protagonists/vidal-sastre.md#four-distinct-men) at the conservatory in the switcheroo porn and [how Gabriel Silva had used the word "switcheroo" in the process of trying to bully me out of my job in August 2024](../2024/august.md#gabriel-silvas-first-team-meeting-as-manager).
     - I remember [my father's involvement](../early-years/2015.md#inexplicable-anal-fissure) with Domingo Lopez Cano from 2013 onwards.
     - I remember [my cousin Igor's unusual interest in my apartment at Ramon Ortega](../early-years/2012.md#passeig-periodista-ramon-ortega) that my father had repeatedly and excitedly told him about, insisting he must bring his young family there to visit.
     - I remember that, even though I had moved out of the apartment at Ramon Ortega, my cousin did [bring his young family on their summer holiday to Denia](../early-years/2014.md#marie-carmen-from-tlc) for a few weeks in 2014.
-    - I mentioned this facts to dad, with horror; he became very angry and started saying, *I'd better speak to Igor* in a tone that sounded like he was condemning me for something.
+    - I mentioned this fact to dad, with horror; he becomes angry and says, *I'd better speak to Igor* in a tone that sounded like he was condemning me for something.
+    - Both my parents, at that moment, start going on about my previous interest in Haitian spiritual practices as if that makes me a bad person.
+    - My aunt Patricia would also do that.
+    - I wonder why they're all so keen to find something to condemn me about.
-    - In late November, someone at Lupini told me I would never, ever have to go back here... and I believed them.
+    - In late November, someone told me I would never, ever have to return here... and I believed them.
     - And here I am, about to go back there.
-    - So I don't trust anyone at Lupini anymore, and probably someone warned me in any case so I was on the alert.
+    - So I don't trust anyone near anymore, and probably someone warned me in any case so I was on the alert.
-    - And I keep hearing Philip Seymour Hoffman in my head...
+    - And I keep hearing Philip Seymour Hoffman in my head... as you might imagine.

-### Also at TT
+### Also at TT training this month...

 - The gangs know I am still of the opinion there was only one man at the conservatory acting as trumpet teacher.
-- In about a week's time I will remember the [full switcheroo scandal at the school](october.md#thunderbolt-clarity) and start to realize the extent of the scandal outwards into the professional world of technology, international terrorism, and beyond.
+- In about a week's time I will remember the [full switcheroo scandal at the Spanish music school](october.md#thunderbolt-clarity) and start to realize the extent of the scandal outwards into the professional world of technology, international terrorism, and beyond.
 - On the course, the gangs, I assume, send...
     - A wild and aggressive pro-Pally woman who keeps giving me bear hugs with her giant watermelon earings swinging freely.
     - A man who makes a pass at me by putting his name badge into my handbag in a secure space while it is unattended and I find it when I get to my room.